 On top of its effect on the quality of the final result, this also calls for intense and stressful work and numerous sleepless nights before the deadline…

-Therefore, with respect to the holiday season, we strongly advise applicants prepare ahead of time so as to prevent last minute preparations and inadequate applications.
+Therefore, with respect to the holiday season, we strongly advise applicants to prepare ahead of time so as to prevent last minute preparations and inadequate applications.
+From experience, we recommend to begin the application as early as October of 2019.

 If you need any extra assistance and support, check out our helpful service.